KrauseFx/fastrockets/README.md

 ## Starting the script

-    sudo ruby server.rb

-The `sudo` is required, as the LED displays requires `sudo` privileges.

-This will use the c program under the hood to control the LED display.
+    rake

+The `rake` task will first compile the LED library, then the `C` program used to show the rockets and then launch the `Ruby` script to start launching rockets.

 # fastlane